HMS Hood: Aftermath of the sinking

 Prince of Wales was forced to disengage by a combination of damage from German hits and mechanical failures in her guns and turrets after Hood was sunk.
 Despite these problems, she had hit Bismarck three times.
 One of these hits contaminated a good portion of the ship's fuel supply and subsequently caused her to steer for safety in occupied France where she could be repaired.
 Bismarck was temporarily able to evade detection, but was later spotted and sunk on 27 May.

 The official Admiralty communiqué on the loss, broadcast on the day of the sinking, reported that: "during the ... action, HMS Hood ... received an unlucky hit in a magazine and blew up."
 The first formal board of enquiry into the loss, presided over by Vice-Admiral Sir Geoffrey Blake, reported on 2 June, less than a fortnight after the loss.
 It endorsed this opinion, stating that:

-Admiral Tom Phillips and others criticised the conduct of the inquiry, largely because no verbatim record of witnesses' testimony had been kept.
+The Vice Chief of Naval Staff, Acting Vice-Admiral Tom Phillips and others criticised the conduct of the inquiry, largely because no verbatim record of witnesses' testimony had been kept.
 Moreover, Sir Stanley V. Goodall, Director of Naval Construction came forward with an alternative theory, that the Hood had been destroyed by the explosion of her own torpedoes.
-As a result, a second Board was convened under Rear Admiral Sir Harold Walker and reported in September 1941.
-This investigation was "much more thorough than was the first, taking evidence from a total of 176 eyewitnesses to the disaster", and examined both Goodall's theory and others (see below).
+As a result, a second Board was convened under Rear-Admiral Harold Walker and reported in September 1941.
+This investigation was, in the words of one author, "much more thorough than was the first, taking evidence from a total of 176 eyewitnesses to the disaster", and examined both Goodall's theory and others (see below).
 The Board came to a conclusion almost identical to that of the first board, expressed as follows:

 Both boards of enquiry exonerated Vice-Admiral Holland from any blame regarding the loss of Hood.

 Memorials to those who died are spread widely around the UK, and some of the crew are commemorated in different locations.
 One casualty, George David Spinner, is remembered on the Portsmouth Naval memorial, the Hood Chapel at the Church of St John the Baptist, in Boldre, Hampshire, and also on the gravestone of his brother, who died while serving in the Royal Air Force in 1942, in the Hamilton Road Cemetery, Deal, Kent.